gourav-d/SignalR-Web-Client/README.md

 </div>

-1. Provide the valid hub url in *Hub Address* textbox.(for ex. https://localhost:5001/Test/Hub).
+1. Provide the valid hub URL in *Hub Address* textbox.(for ex. https://localhost:5001/Test/Hub).

 2. Click on the connect button, it will try to connect with the server.
 Once the connection is established, if any data is broadcast from the Hub(ex.
-SampleHub) to all the client then, it will be displayed in the response payload section.
+SampleHub) to all the clients then, it will be displayed in the response payload section.

 3. If we want to call any Hub method.
 For example SendMessage method
 ```csharp